mered0th/meredoth-site/privacy.md

 * Message – the body of your letter
 * Attachments - email attachments relative to your inquiry

-I use Getform, Cloudfare and Gmail in order to get your messages and to reply them.
+I use Getform, Cloudflare and Gmail in order to get your messages and to reply them.
 Except these three services, i do not provide your data to any other third party.

 Getform's Privacy Policy can be found here: <https://getform.io/legal/privacy-policy>

-Cloudfare's Privacy Policy is here: <https://www.cloudflare.com/privacypolicy/>
+Cloudflare's Privacy Policy is here: <https://www.cloudflare.com/privacypolicy/>

 Gmail’s Privacy Policy is here: <https://policies.google.com/privacy>